-The first ratio of (4.18), $\frac{dN}{dt}$ , is called the time derivative or rate of change in population and it is very important in growth theory.
+The first ratio of (4.23), $\frac{dN}{dt}$ , is called the time derivative of the path of population and it is very important in growth theory.
 Notice that it is closely related to the growth rate or percentage rate of change, n.
-They differ only by the factor N. Often, we use the "dot" notation for the time derivative:
+They differ only by the factor N. Often, we use the dot notation for the time derivative: